-The AFS Archives consists of over 300 cubic feet of archival material, including documents, photographs, and memorabilia from as early as World War I, when Abram Piatt Andrew, Jr. founded the American Ambulance Field Service in France.
+The AFS Archives consists of more than 450 cubic feet of archival material, including documents, photographs, and memorabilia from as early as World War I, when Abram Piatt Andrew, Jr. founded the American Ambulance Field Service in France.
 The collections are divided into four separate record groups, each representing a separate development and phase of the AFS organization:

 The American Field Service was founded after the outbreak of World War I, when young Americans living in Paris volunteered as ambulance drivers at the American Hospital of Paris.
 AFS participated in every major French battle with the French Armies, and the 2,500 American volunteers carried munitions and supplies as well as more than 500,000 wounded.
 AFS ceased to exist as an independent ambulance organization in World War I when the United States entered the war in 1917.